hugo-fixit/docs/content/en/contributing/components/index.md

 ## Development Tutorial

-Head to the [How to develop a Hugo theme component][dev-component] page for more details.
+> Head to the [How to develop a Hugo theme component][dev-component] page for more details.

+If you have a good understanding of components and are ready to start a new component development journey, you can try using the GitHub template repository below to create your component skeleton.

+{{< gh-repo-card-container >}}
+  {{< gh-repo-card repo="hugo-fixit/component-skeleton" >}}
+{{< /gh-repo-card-container >}}

 ## References